ubcemergingmedialab/MootCourt/README.md

 ### Current EML Student Team:

-- Rosaline - Developer/Lead
+- Jiho - Designer/Lead
-- Michelle - Developer
+- William - Developer
-- Juno - Developer
+- Leah - Developer
-- Jena - Designer

 ## Troubleshooting
 - High severity vulnerability regarding *Inefficient Regular Expression Complexity in nth-check* is likely a false alarm.
 Can ignore, do not force fix as it may break the project.